arkits/archit.xyz/content/posts/sba-cli.md

 - `/beans` for the Bean-heads (I don't need to explain any further - you know who you are).
 - there is also my personal favorite, `/logfile` which literally streams you your log file.

-> All of these great endpoints surely make Actuator a great debug tool... right?
+> All these great endpoints surely make Actuator a great debug tool... right?
 If you haven't figured out the problem with Actuator as a debug tool... well it's not - it's an interface; and like any other interface, it needs a good client to drive it.

 ## Spring Boot Actuator CLI...!

-My previous job involved supporting ~12 applications written in Spring, and had to manage them between 3 independent teams' sprints.
+My previous job involved supporting ~12 applications written in Spring, and we had to manage them between three independent teams' sprints.
 Naturally, things were breaking and Actuator was used heavily to debug the cause.
-With 12 applications (and multiple instances of dev/qa/prod), in the heat of the moment, even introspecting the heath of one particular application can become a massive chore.
+With 12 applications (and multiple instances of Dev / QA / Prod), in the heat of the moment, even introspecting the health of an application can a massive chore.

-I would often see my co-workers wrestle with bash scripts, curl commands, jq queries and env variables to facilitate working with Actuator, however you can imagine that approach getting out of control as the permutations of environments increase.
-While, there are some big name tools out in this space - REST clients such as Postman, Insomnia, Paw as the notable examples; none have hit the apex in -
+I would often see my co-workers wrestle with bash scripts, curl commands, jq queries and env variables to facilitate working with Actuator, however you can imagine that approach getting out of hand as the permutations of environments increase.
+While, there are some big name tools out in the space - REST clients such as Postman, Insomnia, Paw as the notable examples; none have hit the apex in -

 - ease of use / ease of setup
 - parsing of the responses / understanding what the responses mean